MakingSense/WebApiCore-Seed/Readme.md

         ```

     7.
-        On `WebApiCoreSeed.WebApi/Controllers` add a file with the name `NewValueController.cs` and the and create a class called `NewValueController` under the namespace `WebApiCoreSeed.WebApi.Controllers`.
+        On `WebApiCoreSeed.WebApi/Controllers` add a file with the name `NewValueController.cs`, create a class called `NewValueController` under the namespace `WebApiCoreSeed.WebApi.Controllers`.

         Before the class firm you need to specify the route prefix, we normally use the name of the resource with a `api/` prefix.
 The class should inherit form `Controller`, is a good practice that every method must have the verb defined as an attribute and always returns an `IActionResult`.
 Something like this:
         ``` csharp